-Group Project (10%) - In groups of 4-5 you will make a presentation or video giving advice to next year's entering students.
-A presentation will need to be 20 minutes long and accompanied by a handout the group created.
-A video must be at least 10 minutes but no handout is required.
+Group Project (15%) - In groups of 4-5 you will make a presentation, video, or some other creative project about one of the topics that we covered in FYE this semester.
+In general, presentations need to be 15-20 minutes long.
+Video should be at least 10 minutes long.
 Be creative.

-Education Plan (10%) - This four part assignment will help you map your coursework, design a realistic plan for accomplishing your coursework, and learn to work with your advisor to accomplish your goals.
+Education Plan (10%) - This assignment will help you map your coursework, design a realistic plan for accomplishing your coursework, and learn to work with your advisor to accomplish your goals.
 Details of the assignment will be passed out in class.

-Career Exploration Paper (15%) - Write a resume and then bring it into the Writing Center for assistance with formatting/tips.
-Using your resume as a guide, write a 5-7 page paper that will analyze what skills, traits, college courses, and experience you should probably gain during your time in college in order to make yourself more marketable.
-Your resume and references are not included in the 5-7 page requirement.
+Career Exploration Paper (15%) - Write a resume.
+You may want to bring this to the Writing Center for assistance with formatting/tips.
+Using your resume as a guide, write a 4-5 page paper that will analyze what skills, traits, college courses, and experience you should probably gain during your time in college in order to make yourself more marketable.
+Your resume and references are not included in the page requirement.